 • More endurance and ease of breathing

-We focus on the feet as there are a multitude of nerve endings and pressure points which link to all other parts of the body.
+We focus our exercises on the feet as there are a multitude of nerve endings and pressure points which link to all other parts of the body.
 This can be envisaged like a reflexology chart.

 Our sessions will include: